Aqsa48/New-folder/day1.md

 "You are an AI designed to help [insert profession].
 Generate a list of the 10 best prompts for yourself.
 The prompts should be about [insert topic]."
 ________

-If you liked this join Superhuman - my AI newsletter with 200k+ readers that teaches you how to leverage AI to boost your productivity: https://lnkd.in/dVQkm5r2 likeinsightfullove
-485